vestrel00/contacts-android/DEV_NOTES.md

 #### Data Table Joins

-All columns returned by the Data table are specified in `DataColumnsWithJoins`, which includes the `DataColumns`, `ContactsColumns`, and `ContactOptionsColumns`.
+All columns accessible via cursors returned from Data table queries are specified in `DataColumnsWithJoins`, which includes the `DataColumns`, `ContactsColumns`, and `ContactOptionsColumns`.
+In code, mentions of the "Data table" typically refers to the joined table.

 The `DataColumns` gives us access to all of the columns in the Data table.
 All other joined columns, including the `ContactsColumns` are appended to each row in the query.
 This means that the